 - Dissociation of the Facts: This is a classic method used by governments and the media to maintain the fantasies that they use to control the thought of their people.
 For example, the Blair government insisted that the London bombings were the result of irrational religious fanatics, period, because that gets them off the far more likely hook that they were an evil and direct consequence of its murderous foreign policy.
 In this way, "blow back" from its actions denied.
 Dissociation of facts is particularly easy with a media source like TV (see 2 above).

 - Religions and Cults: The promise of eternal life and the threat of hell (the carrot and the stick) approach of most religions and cults has led to more murder, misery, torture, sexual abuse, child abuse, suicide, guilt, shame, anger, perversion, hostility and slavery than any other form of manipulation in history.
 The Roman Catholic Church has even apologised recently for its abusive past (not that this will have much effect on its behaviour).
-The rise in Christian Fundamentalism in the US is certainly correlated by its rise to being the leading terrorist country and bully on the world stage.
-(Anything "fundamentalist" just means that ideology is being put in front of people… a recipe for individual and mass abuse.)
+Anything "fundamentalist" just means that ideology is being put in front of people… a recipe for individual and mass abuse.

 - Robotic Education: It is a fallacy to believe that only the uneducated can be manipulated.
 Some believe that the educated are actually the easiest to manipulate because they have been trained to to process so much information that they often become less critical.
 The educated also tend to need an opinion on everything.
 Educational today is tailored to manufacturer individuals to support government propaganda.
 Whereas students in the past were revolutionary and questioned society, today it would seem that that revolutionary edge has been tempered by an acceptance of the corporatisation of society, the poison of patriotism, and the soporific effect of institutionalised entertainment and titillation.